Sea Urchin Roe: Nama Uni vs. Tsubu Uni vs. Neri Uni

-Instead, at supermarkets and groceries in Japan, processed Uni paste can be bought and those products are not that pricy compared to fresh Uni grains since they are not pure 100% sea urchin but blended.
+Those products are not that pricy compared to fresh Uni grains because they are not pure 100 percent sea urchin but blended with other ingredients.

-The Difference: Nama Uni vs Tsubu Uni vs Neri Uni
+Nama Uni vs. Tsubu Uni vs. Neri Uni

-For people who don’t know much about Japanese sea urchin roe, today let me explain the difference between these 3 types of Uni.
+For those who don’t know much about Japanese sea urchins, today, let me explain how the three differ from one another.

 Nama Uni (生うに)